manastalukdar/manastalukdar/README.md

 ## About

 Manas Talukdar is a senior industry leader in Enterprise Artificial Intelligence and Data Infrastructure.
 He has leadership experience at startups as well as larger public companies, building and leading organizations.
-He has made key contributions to the world's preeminent process data historian.
-The large-scale AI and Data products developed under his leadership are used globally.
+He has made key contributions to the world's preeminent industrial data historian.
+The enterprise products he has developed are used worldwide in enterprises, the public sector, and critical infrastructure for several industry verticals.
+A recognized thought leader with multiple patents, he actively contributes to the industry as a mentor, a Fellow at prestigious professional organizations, and a speaker.

-Manas is a Senior Member of IEEE and a Fellow at several distinguished professional organizations.
-He mentors startups and industry professionals in the AI and Data space.
-He has filed multiple patents in data processing and machine learning for AI.
-He reviews technical publications in AI and Data, and frequently speaks at technical and leadership conferences.
-Manas has been invited to deliver graduation speech on AI at university commencement ceremonies.
-His contributions have been recognized through honors and invitations to join prestigious AI organizations.

 ---